bevacqua/hint/README.md

 # JavaScript

 The CSS will only get us so far, and we must add a tiny bit of JavaScript if we want a little functionality.
-This is not critical to `css-hint`, and is therefore considered an optional feature.
+This is not critical to `@bevacqua/hint`, and is therefore considered an optional feature.
 The JavaScript code enables the following features.

 - Hints are docked to the visible viewport so that they aren't cut off when they're near the edge
 - If hints are even wider than the viewport itself, then they are rendered in multi-line, setting the max width to the viewport width